BernardoPe/Sessions/src/main/kotlin/pt/isel/ls/docs/report.md

 We covered the implemented features with unit tests using the `JUnit` library.
 The database is managed by `PostgreSQL` and the connections are made using the `JDBC` library.

-On the frontend side, we used javascript modules to manage the user interface of the website.
+On the frontend side, we used Javascript modules to manage the user interface of the website.
-An technique, has been used on the web application to make the user interface load only a single web page document, and then updates the body content of that single document via JavaScript APIs such as Fetch when different content is to be shown.
+The web application loads only a single web page document, and then updates the body content of that single document via JavaScript making by HTTP requests to the server and replacing the body content with the response content.

 This technique is called Single Page Application (SPA).

 ## Modeling the database